FilippoCrc/Predicting-Pedestrian-Intention/README.md

 We fuse different feature such as sequences of RGB images, semantic segmentation masks, pose keypoints and bounding box in an optimum way using attention mechanisms and a stack of recurrent neural networks.

-Extensive comparative experiments on the JAAD pedestrian action prediction benchmark demonstrate the effectiveness of the proposed implementation, where state-of-the-art performance was nearly achived.

 DATASET

-for the dataset we use the well-known JAAD dataset containing 346 video of different duration.
+We use the JAAD dataset, which contains 346 videos of varying lengths.
 The dataset is available here https://data.nvision2.eecs.yorku.ca/JAAD_dataset/.

 We have copied the jaad_data.py corresponding repositories into this project's root directory for managin the interface of the dataset.